zriyansh/signoz.io/docs/deployment/docker.md

 ### Troubleshooting

 1. `docker ps` will show all containers created by SigNoz.
-Check if `broker` and `historical` containers are running.
+Check if `broker`, `otel-collector` and `historical` containers are running.
 They do not come up if there is a memory problem.
-2. Try re-running `docker-compose -f docker-compose-tiny.yaml up -d`, this will retry installing containers which failed the first time.
+2. If you are still facing issues, try re-running `docker-compose -f docker-compose.yaml up -d` or `docker-compose -f docker-compose-tiny.yaml up -d` based on setup you are following.
+This will retry installing containers which failed the first time.
-3. Open `http://localhost:8888` (This is druid console) and check if **Datasource** named `flattened_spans` has come up.
+3. If you are still facing issues like `Request failed with status code 400` Open `http://localhost:8888` or port 8888 on your IP .This is druid console.
+Check if **Datasource** named `flattened_spans` has come up.
 If there is no **Ingestion Supervsor** running, then run `docker-compose -f docker-compose-tiny.yaml up -d create-supervisor set-retention`
 4. If you couldn't spot issues, feel free to join our slack community or shoot an email at ankit@signoz.io.
 We are generally always there.

 ### Configure docker-compose.yml